alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/transferOwnership.md

 ### `Promise<0x${string}>`

-A Promise containing the hash of either the UO or transaction containing the UO which transferred ownership of the smart contract account's owner.
+A Promise containing the hash of either the UO or transaction containing the UO which transferred ownership of the smart account's owner.

 ## Parameters